Introduction

 Extracted data goes through a validation layer before it reaches any downstream system.
 The system checks arithmetic relationships, cross-references vendor details against master data, and assigns a confidence score to each extracted field.

-Low-confidence fields and failed validation checks route to a human reviewer through the HITL layer.
+Low-confidence fields and failed validation checks route to a human reviewer through the human-in-the-loop layer.
 Everything else moves forward automatically.
+Validation is what separates accurate extraction from fast extraction that creates downstream errors.

 Step 4: ERP and Accounting System Integration